Upgrading Nomad

 Upgrading Nomad involves upgrading the server, tools and console components first before upgrading Distribution Points and finally clients.
 Nomad is generally backward compatible and unless otherwise stated in the product documentation, existing features will be supported by the new version.
 1E realizes the importance of compatibility to maintain client operations during the upgrade process.

-Nomad 7.1 onwards uses the Tachyon Platform to provide Content Distribution and Dashboard features.
+Nomad 7.1 onward uses the Tachyon Platform to provide Content Distribution and Dashboard features.
 Content Distribution replaces ActiveEfficiency Server.
 Content Distribution continues to provide legacy features for legacy (before 7.1) Nomad clients, which function independently alongside new Nomad clients.
 To install or upgrade to Tachyon Platform, either from ActiveEfficiency or from Tachyon, please refer to Upgrading to Tachyon Platform.
 If you are currently using Active Efficiency Server it will either be upgraded to Tachyon Platform, or be decommissioned in the side-by-side scenario.

 To upgrade clients, 1E recommends using the 1E Client Deployment Assistant.
 The CDA creates Packages, Applications, empty Collections and Deployments with custom Windows Installer transforms to simplify the installation and initial configuration of the 1E Client and its modules.
 You can then simply add devices into the Collections to upgrade Nomad on those devices.
 CDA is required if you are installing or upgrading PXE Everywhere.